thatgirldorian/Fitness-Blog-with-HTML-and-CSS/README.md

 # Fitness-Blog-with-HTML

 <h3>Function & Description:</h3>
 This is a simple fitness blog layout that I made with only HTML.
-It's called Get Fit With Tobi and has a couple of blog posts.
+It's called Get Fit with Tobi and has a couple of blog posts.

 <h3>Challenge faced:</h3>